 But then, how are these QCE sample papers useful to students?

-The QCAA developed sample papers are beneficial during your preparation because they are specifically designed to help you maximise your performance.
+The QCAA developed sample papers are beneficial during your preparation because they are specifically designed to help you maximise your performance through practice and exposure.
 It is important to take full advantage of these free resources and study material that can help you revise and improve your subject knowledge in a coherent method.

-Finally, adapting to an external assessment process builds confidence and gives you an edge when challenged to exercise relevant skills in a new test format.
-This ability to sit any exam format can really come in handy when you sit the UCAT aptitude test, in the near future, for getting into medicine.
+Finally, adapting to an external assessment process builds confidence in your abilities and this confidence can come in hand when you sit the UCAT exam in the near future for getting into medicine.

 The Australian Tertiary Admissions Rank, also known as the ATAR is a primary metric used during the tertiary admissions process to determine competent fresh school leavers who have what it takes to be in a university-level of education.

-The Queensland Tertiary Admissions Centre (QTAC) calculates your ATAR to indicate your academic position in relation to other ATAR-eligible students in your cohort.
+The Queensland Tertiary Admissions Centre (QTAC) calculates your ATAR to indicate your academic position in relation to other students in your cohort statewide.
+For example, the highest ATAR achievable is 99.95 which directly means that the students academic performance is in the top 0.05% of the state in that academic year.

 - 5 General Subjects; Or